-The OEB will provide passwords to distributors filing a 2022 IRM application to access their distributor-specific Rate Generator model through the OEB's website.
-Any distributor that did not receive an individual password, but wishes to file an IR application for the 2022 rate year, must notify the OEB as soon as possible.
+The OEB will provide passwords to distributors filing a 2023 IRM application to access their distributor-specific Rate Generator model through the OEB's website.
+Any distributor that did not receive an individual password, but wishes to file an IR application for the 2023 rate year, must notify the OEB as soon as possible.

-The Rate Generator model will update base rates, retail transmission service rates and if applicable, shared tax-saving adjustments.
-It will also calculate rate riders for the disposition of deferral and variance account balances.
+The Rate Generator model will update base rates, retail transmission service rates and if applicable, shared tax-related adjustments.
+It will also calculate rate riders for the disposition of deferral and variance account (DVA) balances.

 The Rate Generator model includes a bill impact calculation by rate class, in which commodity rates based on time-of-use and regulatory charges are held constant.
-These will be based on the regulated price plan (RPP) prices at the time the Rate Generator model was published.
+These will be based on the regulated price plan (RPP) prices in effect at the time the Rate Generator model was published, subject to be updated over the course of the proceeding.
 A typical residential customer has been defined as consuming 750 kWh in accordance with the Report of the Board - Defining Ontario's Typical Residential Customer.

-In addition to the Rate Generator model, all distributors must file the GA Analysis Workform and the Account 1595 Analysis Workform.
+In addition to the Rate Generator model, all distributors must file the GA Analysis Workform.